Professor Norm Matloff

 Both expert witnesses, Card and Arcidiacono, agree that the Asian applicants to Harvard differ from other groups.
 In particular, the Asians tend to have very solid academic credentials, e.g. grades and SAT scores.
 Indeed, most Harvard applicants have strong academics, so much so that the Harvard admissions office uses the term Standard Strong.
 The meaning is, in essence, "Applicant has strong academics like everyone else, but not much special otherwise," so it is a negative.

-Arcidiacono shows data showing that a disproportionate share of Asian applicants are rated Standard Strong, which he offers as evidence of discrimination.
-But what matters is whether two applicants, both rated Standard Strong and with similar other characteristics, but one Asian and the other non-Asian, have the same probability of being admitted to Harvard.
+Arcidiacono presents data showing that a disproportionate share of Asian applicants are rated Standard Strong, which he offers as evidence of discrimination.
+Yet what matters is whether two applicants, both rated Standard Strong and with similar covariate values, but one Asian and the other non-Asian, have the same probability of being admitted to Harvard.

 The critics of AA often cite a study by Princeton's Thomas Espenshade that found that Asian-American applicants needed total SAT scores 140 points higher than whites to be admitted to elite schools.
 The critics interpret this as a consequence of those schools' race-conscious admissions policies.

 For instance, Arcidiacono found that the correlation (actually, logit coefficient) between being admitted and SAT scores, with the other covariates being fixed, was close to 0 (Document 413, p.19).
 This may seem quite surprising at first, but statistically it goes back to our earlier point that, as one adds more and more covariates, correlations get smaller and smaller.

 As noted earlier, most applicants to Harvard have high scores.
 Since differences among high scores are not very important (also noted above), at that level the SAT ceases to be much of a factor in admission.
 As Card notes, "non-academic factors (taken together) explain more than three times as much of the variation in admissions decisions as the academic rating does.
 That should not be surprising, since exceptional non-academic qualities are less common in the applicant pool than exceptional academic qualities and are thus more likely to distinguish applicants from one another."
 Those "non-academic factors" are covariates here.

 The situation is like that of the NBA.
 In the general population, there will be a substantial correlation between height and basketball talent.
 But in the NBA, where everyone is big, height has a much lower correlation with success.